Hypixel-Translators/hypixel-translators-bot/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: "[REQUEST]"
-labels: ''
+labels: 'Suggestion'
 assignees: ImRodry

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Please describe the feature you want to see added with as much detail as possible.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+If you're suggesting an improvement to an already existing feature, feel free to mention that

-**Describe the solution you'd like**
+**Describe how you want that feature to work**
 A clear and concise description of what you want to happen.

 **Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+A clear and concise description of any alternative solutions or features you've considered related to this one.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other information or screenshots about the feature request.
+Don't forget that you can upload images on GitHub!